This article was last updated in September 2017

 It's also good to get a matte screen instead of one that's glossy.
 Glossy means you'll get reflections.
 I prefer matte.
 It's just a personal preference.

-If you're into print production or need colour accuracy, then get a laptop that supports as close to 100% Adobe RGB as possible.
+If you're into print production or need colour accuracy, need to compare design on your screen against a physical printout, then get a laptop that supports as close to 100% Adobe RGB as possible.
 The laptops have good IPS screens with decent colours and viewing angles, however they don't come close to 100% Adobe RGB.

 If you have the budget for laptops with 100% Adobe RGB screens, check out this list

 Graphic applications can be processor intensive and use up a lot of battery power.
 Of course it's best to have a laptop with longest lasting battery life but in the real world, you're likely to be plugging into a power supply.

 Note that 4K resolution screens will use up more power as well.